 Virgin American discount benefit:

-- Your points are worth more.
-Each points is worth a pretty consistent 2.2 cents towards award airfare.
+- Your points are worth a decent amount.
+Each point is worth a pretty consistent 2.2 cents toward award airfare.

 - There are no blackout dates and no seat restrictions